 Organizational Challenges

-Unfortunately Canada has not prioritized this work and the responsibility entirely falls on individual organizations and artists to self identify and validate their own work as authentically Indigenous.
-The IACC as a National Arts Service Organization is committed to ensuring that viewers have an easy way to identify artists within our membership by clearly labeling our membership lists, platforms and programming.
-The IACC will not tolerate misrepresentation and fraud will result in loss of membership.
+In 1990, the United States created a truth-in-advertising law called The Indian Arts and Crafts Act that prohibits misrepresentation in the marketing of Indian (Native American/Indigenous) art and craft products.
+Canada has not prioritized this work and the responsibility entirely falls on individual organizations and artists to self identify and validate their own work as authentically Indigenous.
+The IAC as a National Arts Service Organization is committed to ensuring that viewers have an easy way to identify artists within our membership by clearly labeling our membership lists, platforms and programming.
+The IAC will not tolerate misrepresentation and fraud will result in loss of membership.

 Organizational Mandate

-1. the protection and development of endangered Indigenous art forms,
+- the protection and development of endangered Indigenous art forms,

-2. maintain the integrity and history of traditional Indigenous art forms,
+- maintain the integrity and history of traditional Indigenous art forms,

-3. contribute to the transmission of Indigenous knowledge within our families and sovereign nations.
+- contribute to the transmission of Indigenous knowledge within our families and sovereign nations.

 Indigenous Identity

 At present, there is a particularly volatile climate surrounding Indigenous identity.
 People who perpetuate the myth that Indigenous identity is self determined and not reliant on any relationships with Indigenous nations/tribes or communities are now called 'pretendians' or 'race shifters'.
 These people claim Indigenous identities and many are 'self identifying' without having actual relationships/connections to people and communities.
 Many of these organizations and individuals are getting access to funding that is meant for Indigenous organizations, peoples and communities.
 Note: this does not include victims of Indian child apprehension and Indian displacement practices (Sixties Scoop, residential school, incarceration) by government and church run programming.
-The IACC stands firm in our strategy of transparency; all IACC members are required to validate their identity.
+The IAC stands firm in our strategy of transparency; all IAC members are required to validate their identity.

 Funding and Services Access